cj-hilder/ble-hr-tool/README.md

 Your heart rate is within your physiological exercise zone — above the bradycardia threshold and below your active threshold.
 The app tracks total activity time to help you budget the amount of daily exertion.

 If your heart rate drops *below* the bradycardia threshold during activity, the app forces a heart rate Reset.
-This catches the HR overshoot pattern — an unusually low reading during exertion can indicate that the ANS has already lost control in the downward direction.
+This catches the HR overshoot pattern — an unusually low reading during exertion can indicate that the ANS has already lost control.

 ### 🟠 Rest or pull back